dl32958/gruve-ai-expo/README.md

 ## Acknowledgments

 This project was developed in collaboration with [Gruve AI](https://gruve.ai/) as part of a study on improving the trustworthiness of LLM outputs for enterprise document understanding workflows.

+We thank [Prof. Ruidong Ma](https://coe.northeastern.edu/people/ma-ruidong/) for his guidance and support throughout the project.

+We also thank Northeastern University for providing HPC resources that supported development, experimentation, and GPU-backed execution for this project.